 Judaism is named after Judah, an ancient kingdom in southern Israel.
 Early Jews, Hebrews, were polytheistic like all nearby tribes.
 3 They then went through a period of monolatry during which they believed in many gods but worshipped only one, who came to be known as Yahweh.
 4 Monolatry was fairly common practice.
 What made Judaism unique was its eventual conviction that Yahweh was the only god.
 Hebrews still believed that God was partial to them and promised them the land of Israel.
 5

-Though it was traditionally construed as much older, the Hebrew Bible was written piecemeal through the -1st millennium.
+Though it was traditionally construed as much older, the Hebrew Bible was written piecemeal through the 1st millennium BCE.
 The bible mirrored Israel’s relationships with contemporary kingdoms, personified by God and legendary figures.
-6 Even the Torah, the five-book account of early Hebrew mythology, assumed its final form sometime after -586, when Babylon destroyed Jerusalem and took many Jews into exile.
+6 Even the Torah, the five-book account of early Hebrew mythology, assumed its final form sometime after 586 BCE, when Babylon destroyed Jerusalem and took many Jews into exile.
 7 Jews were devastated by this conquest, and the legend of Egyptian bondage and exodus (probably fictional 8 ) was especially meaningful to them.

 Persians liberated the Jews after two generations in Babylon.
 Judaism was profoundly influenced by the Persian religion, Zoroastrianism, and incorporated some of its themes.
 These included the concepts of a devil at war with God, a future apocalypse, and an eternal afterlife.
 Some of these beliefs were not adopted within priestly circles, so they became more influential in early Christianity.
 9 One important post-exilic element, though, was central to Judaism’s evolving faith.
 Prophets taught that God would send a messiah, a priest-king who would complete God’s promise and even strengthen Israel into an empire.

-The entire Hebrew Bible, then, was a direct response to the geopolitics of -1st millennium Canaan.
+The entire Hebrew Bible, then, was a direct response to the geopolitics of Canaan in the 1st millennium BCE.
 This would seem a pretty narrow scope.
 Its enduring message was its fatherly vision of God.
 Jews saw God as perfectly loving his followers.
 1 He was omnipotent, yet he had a personal relationship with his worshippers.
 This is the idea that spread like wildfire beyond Judaism, which has never been a large religion.

 By Year 1, Israel was very unhappily under Roman control.
 This was the situation into which Jesus was born.
 Jesus preached that the “kingdom of God” was at hand, the reign of God as a king on Earth.
 He and other Jews looked forward to this liberation of Israel, a reversal of fortune in which the oppressed would become dominant.
 Roman authorities executed Jesus for sedition.
 10 Some of his followers claimed to see him resurrected.
 These founders of Christianity immediately started to proclaim Jesus as the messiah.